fireship-io/fireship.io/content/lessons/angular-ngrx-redux-starter-guide/index.md

 export class AppModule { }
 ```

-When you activate the plugin in Chrome, you get nice breakdown of state changes in browser.
+When you activate the plugin in Chrome, you get a nice breakdown of state changes in the browser.
 The plugin will tell you exactly which properties have changed after each event.
 This makes debugging incredibly easy when get unexpected results in your data store.

 {{< figure src="img/redux-plugin-ngrx.gif" caption="The redux plugin for Chrome makes debugging NgRx a breeze" >}}

 ## Up next

 That's it for the basics of ngrx/store.
-In the next lesson, I will introduce the ngrx/effects library to handle realtime asynchronous Firebase data.
+In the next lesson, I will introduce the ngrx/effects library to handle real-time asynchronous Firebase data.